pyravi26/fastCLI/README.md

 ```
 This will create the directory $HOME/Repos/YOUR_PROJECT_NAME.
 Inside this you can find **<PROJECT_NAMESPACE>.sh** file.

+**ARGUMENTS**

+* --namespace   Namespace of your project
+* --output      Output Directory where your file will be generated

-To run the application simple run follow:
+To run the application simple follow below instructions:

 - Go inside your project directory by running following command: